ABOUT US

 The mission of the Johns Creek Symphony Orchestra is to enhance the quality of life for Johns Creek and north Metro Atlanta residents through the presentation of high-quality performances, educational and other outreach programs that reflect the cultural diversity of the community.

 The Johns Creek Symphony Orchestra is comprised of professional musicians from all around the greater Atlanta metro area.
-Its Music Director and founder, J. Wayne Baughman, has been a fixture on the Atlanta music scene for over thirty-five years.
+Its Music Director and founder, J. Wayne Baughman, was a fixture on the Atlanta music scene for over thirty-five years.
 He aspired to bring together the very best symphonic musicians to serve Johns Creek and neighboring communities.
 In April of 2007, the Johns Creek Symphony Orchestra was officially incorporated as a Georgia non-profit performing arts organization.

 JCSO musicians are among the finest instrumentalists in America, with an average of 16 years experience in professional orchestras.
 Most of the members have graduate degrees or artist diplomas in performing arts from the leading institutions of higher learning in the US, and many have received additional training in Berlin, London, Rome, Salzburg, Vienna and other leading European music centers.
 The members of the JCSO are committed to providing its audiences with the highest caliber of symphonic music possible.